-Our model considers the strategic interaction between the managers of a regulated firm, who need to decide how much to invest and how to finance this investment, and a regulator, who needs to set the regulated price.
-A main assumption in our model is that the firm's cost is subject to random shocks.
+The purpose of this paper is to develop a tractable model that will allow us to study how (partial) state ownership and regulatory independence affect the capital structure and investments of the regulated firm, regulated prices, and welfare.
+To this end, we consider the strategic interaction between the managers of a regulated firm, who need to decide how much to invest and how to finance this investment, and a regulator, who needs to set the regulated price.
+A main assumption in our model is that the firm's cost is subject to random shocks (e.g., an unexpected surge of energy prices, or extra costs due to natural disasters).
 Hence, when the firm is leveraged, a sufficiently negative cost shock may result in a costly financial distress.
-The regulator therefore faces a trade off between setting a low price, which benefits consumers, and a high price, which minimizes the probability of financial distress.
+The regulator therefore faces a trade-off between setting a low price, which benefits consumers, and a high price, which minimizes the probability of financial distress.

-There is no general agreement in the literature on how to model the objective of the management of a partially state owned firm.
-We follow two main strands in the literature and assume the firm's management chooses the firm's actions to maximize the expected profit of the firm, but in doing so, the management discounts to some extent the firm's costs.
-According to Sappington and Sidak (2003, 2004), the managers of partially state-owned firms are concerned not only with profit, but also with revenue, and the weight assigned to revenue increases with the state's stake in the firm.
-As a result, the firm's managers effectively discount the firm's cost, and more so when the state's stake in the firm is large.7 Alternatively, according to the soft budget constraint approach, partially state owned firms are more likely to be bailed out by the state in case of financial distress, especially when the state's stake in the firm is large.
-Hence, the cost of financial distress from the perspective of the managers is decreasing with the state's stake in the firm.
+There is no general agreement in the literature on how to model the objective of the management of a partially state-owned firm.
+We follow two main strands in the literature.
+According to the managerially oriented public enterprise (MPE) approach, due to Sappington and Sidak (2003, 2004), the managers of partially state-owned firms are concerned not only with profit, but also with revenue, and the weight assigned to revenue increases with the state's stake in the firm.
+As a result, the firm's managers effectively discount the firm's cost, and more so when the state's stake in the firm is large.11 According to the soft budget constraint (SBC) approach introduced by Kornai (1986), partially state-owned firms are more likely to be bailed out by the state in case of financial distress, especially when the state's stake in the firm's perspective is decreasing with the state's stake in the firm.
 Since the regulator sets a regulated price that takes the firm's objective into account, he sets a higher price when the firm is more privatized and internalizes a larger fraction of its cost.
-The higher regulated Italian Government holds a 32% stake in Enel and 30% stake in Eni, and the Austrian Government holds a 70% stake in Verbund.
-According to the Economist report on state capitalism (the Economist 2012), the share of national/state-controlled companies in the MSCI emerging-market index is over 65% in energy, around 55% in utilities, and around 35% in telecommunication services.
+A higher regulated price, in turn, allows the firm to issue more debt and induces it to increase its investment.